Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Admissible covers and semistable tails

-\begin{rem} While there are no special points on a smooth curve of genus zero or one, the simplest instance of Brill-Noether theory involves smooth curves of genus two.
+While there are no special points on a smooth curve of genus zero or one, the simplest instance of Brill-Noether theory involves smooth curves of genus two.
 Every such $C$ is \emph{hyperelliptic}: it admits a unique (up to reparametrisation) two-fold cover $\phi\colon C\to\PP^1$, induced by the complete canonical linear system, i.e. $\lvert K_C\rvert$ is the unique $\mathfrak g^1_2$ on $C$; said otherwise, there is a unique element $\sigma\in\Aut(C)$, called the \emph{hyperelliptic involution}, such that $C/\langle\sigma\rangle\simeq\PP^1$.
 A point $x\in C$ is called \emph{Weierstrass} if it is a ramification point for $\phi$ (or, equivalently, a fixed point for $\sigma$); from the Riemann-Hurwitz formula it follows that there are six Weierstrass points on every smooth curve of genus two.
 Two points $x_1,x_2$ are said to be conjugate (write $x_2=\bar x_1$) if there exists a point $z\in\PP^1$ such that $\phi^{-1}(z)=\{x_1,x_2\}$ (or, equivalently, $\sigma(x_1)=x_2$).
 These notions may be extended to nodal curves by declaring $(C,x)$ to be Weierstrass if its stabilisation lies in the closure of

 and similarly for conjugate points.
 We then need to study the limiting behaviour of Weierstrass points when a smooth curve degenerates to a nodal one.
 This is a difficult problem when it comes to higher genus curves; it has received considerable attention since the '70s, in work of E. Arbarello, D. Eisenbud, J. Harris, and many others.
-In our case it boils down to understanding admissible covers \cite{HarrisMumford} of degree two with a branch locus of degree six; said otherwise, up to the involution action, the Weierstrass locus is isomorphic to $\oM_{0,6}/\mathfrak S_5$, and the conjugate locus is isomorphic to $\oM_{0,7}/\mathfrak S_6$.
-We remark that $(C,x)$ being Weierstrass is an intrinsic notion if $C$ is of compact type (or, more generally, tree-like), but it may depend on the smoothing otherwise (i.e. the fibre of $\overline{\mathcal W}\to\oM_2$ may have positive dimension); we have benefited from the exposition in \cite[Appendix 2]{Diaz}, \cite[Proposition (3.0.6)]{Cukierman}, and \cite[Theorem 5.45]{HM}. \begin{itemize}[leftmargin=.5cm] \item If $x$ belongs to a component of genus one $E$, which is attached to another component of genus one at a node $y$, then $x$ is Weierstrass iff $2x\sim 2y\in\Pic(E)$; if instead $E$ has a self-node that glues $y_1$ with $y_2$, then $x$ is Weierstrass iff $2x\sim y_1+y_2\in\Pic(E)$.
+In our case it boils down to understanding admissible covers \cite{HarrisMumford} of degree two with a branch divisor of degree six.